jerrylee9310/xchrom/README.md

 ## Usage

-X-CHROM needs two type of input, 1) phenotype, and 2) relationship information.
+X-CHROM requires two types of input:

-- Phenotype data consists of three columns (ID, ID, phenotype).
+1. Phenotype data, which consists of three columns (ID, ID, phenotype).
 Check the example format in `./test_data/simul.phen`.
-- Relationship information data consists of two columns (ID1, ID2) which represent the individual pairs which has specific familial relationship.
+2. Relationship information data, which consists of two columns (ID1, ID2) representing pairs of individuals with specific familial relationships.
 Check the example format in `./test_data/{relationship}.relationship`.

-The X-CHROM can be run by following code using Python.
+X-CHROM can be run using the following Python code:

 ```
 import src.xchrom.XCHROM as XCHROM